DanB91/dcpu/README.md

 [1]: http://dcpu.com

-* _dcpu.lang_: This file is a DCPU syntax file for GtkSourceView compatible editors.
-It should be installed in the GtkSourceView language-specs directory.
-For me this is at:
+* _dcpu.lang_: This file is a DCPU syntax file for GtkSourceView compatible editors (like Gedit).
+It should be installed in the language-specs directory.
-  `/usr/share/gtksourceview-3.0/language-specs/`.
+  For me this is at: `/usr/share/gtksourceview-3.0/language-specs/`.
 * _dcpu-pp_: This is a commandline tool that offers some pre-processing magic for `.dasm` source code.
 Refer to its README for more info.
 * _lib/_: This directory holds often used assembly code.